MouhammadAyoub/CVs-repository/README.md

 ### Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+download the project from github to your desktop:

+  - **With Git** :
+      If you’re familiar with git and have it installed on your computer, you can clone the repository to download the files.

+  - **Without Git** :

 <p align="right">(<a href="#readme-top">back to top</a>)</p>